Roja-Mathivanan/NordeaProjectAssignment/README.md

 # StringTokenizer

+Java Coding Assignment

+     The following is a small coding exercise.
+You have to provide a working Java program that fulfils a number of requirements.
+The assessment of your answer will be based on fulfilment of functionality requirements and the quality of the implementation.

+Hand-in

+    The result of the assignment can be supplied as a zipped project sources.

 Set up

     Your solution must be written in Java version at least 1.7.
 Your application must be able to read from